 By Taylor Kearns

-Taylor Kearns is a filmmaker at heart and a professional communicator by trade.
-Ever since he got his hands on the family camcorder as a child, he’s been using video and sound to tell stories.
+Taylor Kearns is the Video Services Manager at NP Strategy.
+A filmmaker at heart and a professional communicator by trade, Taylor has been using sound and images to tell stories since childhood.
 In college, he turned that love of moving pictures into a career in broadcast journalism.
-He went on to earn two regional Emmy awards for his work.
-With seven years’ experience as a photojournalist and reporter, Taylor sought out the feature stories he knew would resonate with viewers.
+He went on to earn two regional Emmys and a national NPPA award for his work.
+After 8 years in television, Taylor joined NP Strategy to help clients use video to craft clear and compelling messages.